adarwoo/modbus_relay/docs/user_manual.md

 ## Modbus communications and registers

 The product uses [ModbusRTU over a half-duplex RS485](https://www.modbus.org/docs/Modbus_over_serial_line_V1.pdf).
-It allow communication up-to 115200 baud to the relay device.
+It allow communication up-to 115200 baud to the relays device.

 The Modbus registers are grouped into:
 - [Coil Registers](#coil-registers)